Browse Health Information

 Before using alitretinoin,

-Tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using alitretinoin.
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using alitretinoin gel.

-The following nonprescription product may interact with alitretinoin: insect repellants containing DEET.
-Be sure to let your doctor and pharmacist know that you are using these products before you start using alitretinoin.
-Do not start any of these products while using alitretinoin without discussing with your healthcare provider.
+the following nonprescription products may interact with alitretinoin: insect repellents containing DEET.
+Be sure to let your doctor and pharmacist know that you are using these products before you start using alitretinoin gel.
+Do not start any of these products while using alitretinoin gel without discussing with your healthcare provider.

 plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Alitretinoin may make your skin sensitive to sunlight.